ellenxtan/BioVU/README.md

 ## Misc.
 ### Changed GRIDs
 2000+ GRIDs were changed due to EHR system switching.
 Since the dates were shifted by different amount for each GRID, not only the GRIDs but also the dates need to be corrected.
 The code [changed_grid_dob.R](https://github.com/meerkatR/BioVU/blob/master/changed_grid_dob.R) outputs the DOBs for old and updated GRIDs.
-When correcting for changed GRIDs, all the dates should be converted using date - old_dob + updated_dob.
-Technically, only the older data had the changed GRIDs problem, however, I recommend __always__ check for old GRIDs for any data used.
+Supposedly, only the older data had the changed GRIDs problem.
+However, I recommend __always__ check whether old GRIDs exist in any data used, adn follow the following two steps if old GRIDs do exist.
+  1. Convert the old GRIDs to updated GRIDs.
+  2. Convert all dates of the old GRIDs by __date - old_dob + updated_dob__.
 * __Input Data:__
    * _Girard_BioVU/output/data_raw.RData_
       * static_raw had all GRIDs in old EHR system and DOB.